 - Satisfied Clients

-If you have found yourself with a domestic violence charge against you, Schatz, Anderson & Associates, LLC, the initial one-hour consultation is always private and always free of charge.
-Our attorneys make jail visits when necessary, and flexible appointment scheduling is available.
-We handle many cases on a flat-fee basis, so that our clients can know up front the exact cost of their defense.
+If you have found yourself with a domestic violence charge against you, Schatz, Anderson & Associates is here to defend you.
+Our initial one-hour consultation is always private and free of charge.
+Our domestic violence defense attorneys make jail visits when necessary, will travel to courthouses, and flexible appointment scheduling is available.
+We handle many cases on a flat-fee basis, so our clients know the upfront cost of their defense.
 With over 40 years’ combined legal experience, you can have peace of mind knowing that your case is being handled by experienced professionals.

 Note: We only handle Utah cases.
 If you have a case or charge in another state, please contact an attorney who is licensed to practice law in that state.